You will find on this page all the information about the equipment we advise to lay down the turns efficiently, with ease, and to link them.

 champions like the Schoch brothers (the yellow boots with black tong).

 If you know a really high-performance hard-boot, please tell us, sothat we could test and advise it.
 The brand Deeluxe is not excellent but it has the merit to exist.
-We recommand rather the HEAD Stratos Pro, provided you modifiy and soften them.
+We recommand rather the ancient HEAD Stratos Pro, or the new UPZ RC10, provided you modifiy and soften them.
 See the articles about the shoes in the FAQ of the Forum.

 Very important!
 They are the interface between you and your snowboard.
 They must be strong, light, stiff, have an angle setting of 1 degree of precision, be reactive and able to absorb chocs and vibrations.
 And of course they must not project beyond the board.